Ganesha7755/Ganesha7755/README.md

-### Hi there 👋 I'm Ganesh More and Welcome to my GitHub!
+### Hello there 👋 I'm Ganesh More and Welcome to my GitHub!

 I am a seasoned Product Analyst at Viasat Aviation, specializing in data analysis, customer service, and technical documentation.
 My focus is on creating impactful dashboards and reports from our CRM system to enhance T-Mobile's customer service efficiency.
 I excel in educating teams on SuccessFactors Learning, producing product documentation, and addressing critical issues for clients.